MetaBorgCube/oopsla18-artifact/README.md

 > "We extend the scope graph model with scoped relations to model the
 > association of types with declarations and explicit substitutions in
-> the instantiation of parameterized types.
+> the instantiation of parametrized types.
 We generalize name
 > resolution in scope graph from resolution from references to
 > declarations to general queries for scoped relations.
 This enables
 > flexible definition of queries for reachable or visible declarations